ApolloAuto/apollo/modules/prediction/README.md

 The Scenario sub-module analyzes scenarios that includes the ego vehicle.
 Currently, we have two defined scenarios:

 - **Cruise** : this scenario includes Lane keeping and following
 - **Junction** : this scenario involves junctions.
-Junctions can either have traffic lights and/or STOP signs
+Junctions can either have traffic lights and/or STOP signs.

-### Obstacles
+we also have three defined types of obstacle priority:

 - **Ignore**: these obstacles will not affect the ego car's trajectory and can be safely ignored (E.g. the obstacle is too far away)
 - **Caution**: these obstacles have a high possibility of interacting with the ego car